Gusma-crypto/lumenpay/README.md

 1. Run the app locally or open the deployed site.
 2. Connect a Stellar Testnet wallet.
-3. Send a Testnet XLM payment from the app.
-4. Approve the second wallet signature for `record_payment`.
-5. Copy the frontend `record_payment` transaction hash into the contract evidence table.
+3. Verify the documented frontend `record_payment` transaction in Stellar Expert.
-6. Capture the pending Level 2 screenshots listed above.
+4. Verify that every Level 2 screenshot is visible in the GitHub README.
-7. Verify that the live demo and contract Explorer links open correctly.
+5. Verify that the live demo and contract Explorer links open correctly.
-8. Commit and push the final README and screenshot updates.
+6. Commit and push the final README and screenshot updates.